KennyTanaka05/kuhaku074/README.md

 - 👋 Hi, I’m @kuhaku074
-- 👀 I’m interested in front-end and back-end, but I don't know whats I going to work?
+- 👀 I’m interested in front-end, but I don't know whats I going to work?
 - 🌱 I’m currently learning pyhton, C++
 - 💞️ I’m looking to collaborate on RIOT GAMES, NUBANK and other
 - 📫 How to reach me on my social media and I going to put later